Sydney Holzman

 Short stories, poems, food pieces, lifestyle writing, and essays shaped by attention, memory, and whatever lingers longest.

-Sydney Holzman standing on a rooftop in New York City.
+Sydney Holzman standing on a rooftop.

 Sydney writes across forms, from personal essays and speeches to journalism, letters, and literary work, always returning to the same instinct: to pay close attention and give language to what lingers.